 Publication of this internal guidance does not replace the need for other authorities to consult Natural England where it is necessary or appropriate to do so.
-Section 28G authorities, competent authorities and third parties seeking Natural England's advice in relation to specific proposals, plans or projects should continue to consult Natural England in the usual way.
+Public bodies, competent authorities and third parties seeking Natural England's advice in relation to specific proposals, plans or projects should continue to consult Natural England in the usual way.